slsa-framework/slsa/docs/spec/v1.1/verification_summary.md

 ## Purpose

-Assert that the verifier has verified an artifact or set of artifacts.
+Assert that the VSA producer has verified an artifact or set of artifacts.
 Optionally include details about the verification process, such as the verified SLSA level(s) and the verifier's expectations.

 VSAs allow software consumers to make a decision about the validity of an artifact without needing to have access to all of the attestations about the artifact or all of its transitive dependencies.
-Consumers can use VSAs to delegate complex policy decisions to some trusted party and then simply trust that party's decision regarding the artifact.
+The software consumer delegates complex policy decisions to a trusted party and then acts on those decisions by consuming the VSA.

 VSAs also allow software producers to keep the details of their build pipeline confidential while still communicating that some verification has taken place.